Fix: CPU Overheating

 Fix 3.1: Ensure Pump Is Plugged In

-The pump is the most important part of every water cooling loop.
+The pump is the most vital part of every water cooling loop.
 Its role is to pump the water into the radiator, where it’s cooled and then pulled back into the pump to cool the processor.

 To check that, resort to the same guide we shared above about plugging the CPU fan in.
 However, this time, instead of looking for the CPU_Fan header, try to find a CPU_PUMP header.
-This header is optimal for AIO pumps because it cannot be controlled and always runs at 100%.
+This header is perfect for AIO pumps because it cannot be controlled and always runs at 100%.

 Fix 3.2: Ensure the Pump Is Running At 100%